 What is enterprise sales (and how do sales processes differ)?

-Enterprise sales are usually long, taking weeks or months, and may involve multiple decision-makers.
-It’s quite a different selling process to small business sales or B2C transactions.
-It can also be a riskier sales process because if the deal falls through, sales representatives have potentially put weeks of effort into a deal without any reward.
+The selling process is quite different from small business sales or B2C transactions.
+It can also be riskier because if the deal falls through, sales representatives have potentially put weeks of effort into a deal without any reward.

 However, the upside for enterprise sales is that B2B sales organizations can close large, lucrative contracts with clients and feel more secure with annual and multi-year contracts.